Published on: 07 Oct, 2024 18:00

 6. Post-2020 Trends: After the 2020 peak, the P/E ratio shows a downward trend followed by stabilization, suggesting that companies' earnings going back to pre-pandemic levels.

 7. Consistent Growth Phases: Periods of consistent growth in the P/E ratio can be observed, particularly from 2003 to 2007 and 2016 to 2019, indicating phases of sustained market optimism.
+A similar trend is emerging since 2021 in the P/E ratio.

 For Any Question Join Our Group On Facebook